-The 3 big lifts at the gym – the bench press, squat, and deadlift – are among the best options available for building size and strength.
-The sport of powerlifting is based solely on completing these three controlled, heavy lifts, whilst Olympic weightlifting focuses on performing two ballistic lifts overhead known as the ‘Clean and Jerk’, and the ‘Snatch’.
+The 3 big lifts at the gym – the bench press, squat, and deadlift – are among the best building size and strength options.
+The sport of powerlifting is based solely on completing these three controlled, heavy lifts, whilst Olympic weightlifting focuses on performing two ballistic lifts overhead known as the ‘Clean and Jerk’ and the ‘Snatch.’

-One reason they are so effective is they are compound exercises, involving multiple muscle groups and a variety of joints.
-Isolation exercises train individual muscles or small muscle groups (biceps, triceps, etc.) while compound exercises build up size, strength and power while improving athletic ability.
-While you cannot target every muscle group using only these three moves, you can build up a very strong and powerful foundation.
+They are so effective because they are compound exercises involving multiple muscle groups and a variety of joints.
+Isolation exercises train individual muscles or small muscle groups (biceps, triceps, etc.), while compound exercises build up size, strength, and power while improving athletic ability.
+While you cannot target every muscle group using only these three moves, you can build a solid and powerful foundation.
 The Big Three include:

-The deadlift is the most complete (full body) movement out of all weight training exercises: they work your entire back including your lats, your lower back, your rhomboids, and rear delts.
-Deadlifts strengthen your posterior chain including your hamstrings and glutes, developing both strength and muscle mass.
-This is why many people want to read about train glutes, hamstrings, and back.
+The deadlift is the most complete (full body) movement out of all weight training exercises: they work your entire back, including your lats, your lower back, your rhomboids, and rear delts.
+Deadlifts strengthen your posterior chain, including your hamstrings and glutes, developing both strength and muscle mass.
 They are vital for increasing your grip strength and, to a lesser degree, work your biceps, building solid core strength while training virtually ALL of your pulling muscles.

 “How much do you bench?”
-You’ll hear that question often as the bench press is known as the king of chest and upper body exercises.
-Bench presses, when done correctly with a heavy weight, will work your pecs (pectoralis major), all 3 heads of your triceps and your anterior delts (the muscles on the front of your shoulders).
-Bench pressing is the best exercise to increase your overall upper body size and strength: remember to focus on heavy training, controlled, smooth movements and ALWAYS use a spotter for safety.
+You’ll often hear that question as the bench press is known as the king of the chest and upper body exercises.
+When done correctly with a heavyweight, bench presses will work your pecs (pectoralis major), all 3 heads of your triceps, and your anterior delts (the muscles on the front of your shoulders).
+Bench pressing is the best exercise to increase your overall upper body size and strength: remember to focus on heavy training, controlled, smooth movements, and ALWAYS use a spotter for safety.